zogzog/cubicweb/doc/book/en/development/devrepo/hooks.rst

 Data hooks can serve the following purposes:

-* enforcing constraints that the static schema cannot express (spanning several entities/relations, specific value ranges, exotic cardinalities, etc.)
+* enforcing constraints that the static schema cannot express (spanning several entities/relations, exotic value ranges and cardinalities, etc.)

-* implement computed attributes (an example could be the maintenance of a relation representing the transitive closure of another relation)
+* implement computed attributes

 Operations are Hook-like objects that are created by Hooks and scheduled to happen just before (or after) the `commit` event.
-Hooks being fired immediately on data operations, it is sometime necessary to delay the actual work down to a time where all other Hooks have run and the application state converges towards consistency.
+Hooks being fired immediately on data operations, it is sometime necessary to delay the actual work down to a time where all other Hooks have run, for instance a validation check which needs that all relations be already set on an entity.
 Also while the order of execution of Hooks is data dependant (and thus hard to predict), it is possible to force an order on Operations.

 Operations are subclasses of the Operation class in `server/hook.py`, implementing `precommit_event` and other standard methods (wholly